N2CON TECHNOLOGY

 Executive Summary

-- You have cyber insurance / compliance requirements for monitoring and retention.
+• You have cyber insurance or compliance requirements for monitoring and retention.

-- High-signal alerts mapped to your environment (not 1,000 noisy notifications/day).
+• High-signal alerts mapped to your environment (not 1,000 noisy notifications per day).

 Common failure modes

-- Gaps between tools: endpoint telemetry alone can’t always answer identity or SaaS questions, and vice versa.
+• Gaps between tools: endpoint telemetry alone can't always answer identity or SaaS questions, and vice versa.
+An investigation into a compromised account needs both the identity sign-in logs and the endpoint activity logs to build a coherent timeline.

 Implementation approach

-Start with specific use cases (what you want to detect/prove), then add log sources in the order that increases visibility the fastest.
+A successful SIEM deployment starts with specific questions you want to answer, then adds log sources in the order that increases visibility the fastest.
+Rushing to ingest everything at once creates noise and makes tuning harder.

-- Define outcomes: investigations you want to answer (account takeover, suspicious admin activity, data access, device compromise).
+1. Define outcomes: start with the investigations you want to answer (account takeover, suspicious admin activity, data access, device compromise).
+These use cases determine which log sources matter most.

-- Start with high-signal sources: identity (sign-ins + audit), endpoints (EDR), email/security alerts, key SaaS audit logs, firewall/VPN where applicable.
+2. Start with high-signal sources: identity (sign-ins and audit), endpoints (EDR), email and security alerts, key SaaS audit logs, firewall and VPN where applicable.
+These sources answer the most common investigation questions.

-- Normalize + retain: make logs searchable and keep retention aligned to real requirements (vendor asks, insurance, incident response needs).
+3. Normalize and retain: make logs searchable and keep retention aligned to real requirements (vendor questionnaires, insurance, incident response needs).
+Don't pay for five years of retention if nobody asks for it.

-- Alert on a small set of “must-not-miss” events: new privileged admins, impossible travel/high-risk sign-ins, mass deletes, disabled Multi-Factor Authentication (MFA), suspicious OAuth/app consent.
+4. Alert on a small set of "must-not-miss" events: new privileged admins, impossible travel or high-risk sign-ins, mass deletes, disabled Multi-Factor Authentication (MFA), suspicious OAuth or app consent grants.
+Start tight and expand as you validate the alerts.

-- Prove operations: define who reviews alerts, when, and the escalation path (including after-hours coverage).
+5. Prove operations: define who reviews alerts, when, and the escalation path (including after-hours coverage).
+A review cadence is what separates a SIEM from a log storage appliance.

-- Daily/weekly: triage high-severity alerts, confirm false positives, and document actions taken.
+• Daily and weekly: triage high-severity alerts, confirm false positives, and document actions taken.
+A missed high-severity alert is a preventable incident.

-- Monthly: reporting aligned to leadership and vendor/insurance needs (not raw alert counts).
+• Monthly: reporting aligned to leadership and vendor or insurance needs (not raw alert counts).
+Leadership needs to see trends, recurring issues, and tuning progress.

-- Quarterly: tune detections, retire noisy rules, and review retention/cost tradeoffs.
+• Quarterly: tune detections, retire noisy rules, and review retention and cost tradeoffs.
+A quarterly review cycle keeps the SIEM aligned with your changing environment.

-- Evidence hygiene: keep a simple record of what’s monitored, what’s reviewed, and how escalation works.
+• Evidence hygiene: keep a simple record of what's monitored, what's reviewed, and how escalation works.
+This is the documentation auditors, insurers, and customer security teams will ask for.

 Further reading: NIST SP 800-92 (Log Management).